Yven92/MyoCoachV2/docs/ui-programming-manual.md

 **:six: Launch of the app**

-Just from a pc, a smartphone or a tablet  connects on the wifi created by the raspberry pi and type this on a navigator: **10.3.141.1:5000**
+Just from a pc, a smartphone or a tablet  connects on the wifi created by the raspberry pi and type this on a navigator: **10.3.141.1:5000**.
+We had the idea to stick a flashcode generated freely online with this address on the MyoCoach box, in order to launch the application more easily.